dmmiller612/bert-extractive-summarizer/README.md

     custom_tokenizer: Custom tokenizer can be supplied here,
     reduce_option: str # It can be 'mean', 'median', or 'max'.
 This reduces the embedding layer for pooling.
     greedyness: float # number between 0 and 1.
 It is used for the coreference model.
 Anywhere from 0.35 to 0.45 seems to work well.
+    sentence_handler: The handler to process sentences.
+If want to use coreference, instantiate and pass CoreferenceHandler instance
 )

 model(